 When you want to put these contacts back onto your phone, just choose "Import from SD card" in step 4.

 Backing up an Android Phone using the on-board back up

-Many Android phones have a Backup and Restore option right in the reset menu.
+Many Android phones have a Backup and Restore option right in the reset menu - Samsung Cloud is an example.
 Using this, you can set an account to back up your app data, Wi-Fi passwords and other settings.
 This generally doesn't cover photos and music and those will need to be backed up to a computer or SD card.
 To use the phone's back up feature: